Overview

 Authentication 🔑

-- Add it to the headers as
+- Add it to the request headers using the format:

 X-API-KEY: YOUR_APP_KEY

-Example: cURL
+Example: cURL 📌

 curl -X GET "https://dp-mockaco.azurewebsites.net/QT_staff/school-api/schools/111/staff?centreCode =1245" \